 In-House Veterinary Care For Senior Pets Just Makes Sense.

 In March of 2020, Young at Heart was just days away from launching our capital campaign for an in-house veterinary clinic for our senior pets when COVID-19 brought the world as we know it to a screeching halt.
 We pressed pause on our vet clinic plans then, as the timing no longer seemed right.
 We thought an in-house vet clinic was a need we could delay until the timing seemed more appropriate.
 Instead, we prepared for the influx of older pets soon to be homeless.
-A year later, our adoption center is operating at full capacity, yet veterinary care for our senior pets is more complicated than ever to access.
+Now, our adoption center is operating at full capacity, yet veterinary care for our senior pets is more complicated than ever to access.

 Why is in-house vet care necessary?